clipperhouse/netlify/content/query-expansions-stack-overflow-talent.md

 The candidate database uses Elastic on the back end.
 Elastic is pretty good out of the box, but like other databases, it’s quite literal – to get a match, you have to search for **precise terms** that appear in developer stories.

 We observed that recruiters’ search terms didn’t always meet this standard.
 For example, ‘front end’ is a common search, as are ‘mobile’ and ‘.Net’.

-Some developers use those terms in their developer stories.
-But more often, skills are expressed more granularly.
+Some developers use those terms in their developer stories, but more often, skills are expressed more granularly.

 _We_ know that an Angular expert is a front end person; we know that iOS implies mobile, and that C# is .Net – but databases such as Elastic do not.